Path-Restore: Learning Network Path Selection for Image Restoration: Introduction

 \section{Introduction}

-Image restoration aims at estimating a clean image from its distorted observation.
+} \IEEEPARstart{I}MAGE restoration aims at estimating a clean image from its distorted observation.
 Very deep Convolutional Neural Networks (CNNs) have achieved great success on various restoration tasks.
 For example, in the NTIRE 2018 Challenge~\cite{timofte2018ntire}, the top-ranking super-resolution methods are built on very deep models such as EDSR~\cite{lim2017enhanced} and DenseNet~\cite{huang2017densely}, achieving impressive performance even when the input images are corrupted with noise and blur.
-However, as the network becomes deeper, the increasing computational cost makes it less practical for real-world applications.
+However, as the network becomes deeper and more complex, the increasing computational cost makes it less practical for real-world applications.

 Do we really need a very deep CNN to process all the regions of a distorted image?
 In reality, a large variation of image content and distortion may exist in a single image, and some regions are inherently easier to process than others.
-An example is shown in Figure~\ref{fig:intro}, where we use several denoising CNNs with different depth to restore a noisy image.
-It is observed that a smooth region with mild noise in the red box is well restored with a 5-layer CNN, and further increasing the network depth can hardly bring any improvement.
-In the green box, a similar smooth region yet with severe noise requires a 12-layer CNN to process, and a texture region in the blue box still has some artifacts after being processed by a 20-layer CNN.
+An example is shown in Figure~\ref{fig:intro}, where we use several denoising CNNs with different depths to restore a noisy image.
+It is observed, in the red box, that a smooth region with mild noise is reasonably recovered with a 3-layer CNN; further increasing the network depth brings only incremental improvement.
+In the green box, a similar smooth region yet with severe noise requires an 8-layer CNN to process, whereas a texture region in the blue box still has some artifacts (highlighted by the white arrow) after being processed by a 20-layer CNN.
 This observation motivates the possibility of saving computations by selecting an optimal network path for each region based on its content and distortion.

 In this study, we propose Path-Restore, a novel framework that can dynamically select a path for each image region with specific content and distortion.
 In particular, a pathfinder is trained together with a multi-path CNN to find the optimal dispatch policy for each image region.
 Since path selection is non-differentiable, the pathfinder is trained in a reinforcement learning (RL) framework driven by a reward that encourages both high performance and few computations.
 There are mainly two challenges.
 First, the multi-path CNN should be able to handle a large variety of distortions with limited computations.
 Second, the pathfinder requires an informative reward to learn a good policy for different regions with diverse contents and distortions.